Golestan Palace

 0

 Golestan Palace is a historical complex in Iran’s capital city, Tehran.
-This former royal Qajar complex has been inscribed in the list of the UNESCO World Heritage in June of 2013.
+This former royal Qajar complex has been inscribed in the list of UNESCO World Heritage Sites in June 2013.

 Buildings of this complex have been built and completed at different times.
 The process of building this complex started under the reign of King (Shah) Abbas Safavi and was completed in Karimkhan Zand’s governance by adding the courthouse.